Asthma – Definition

 Conclusion

-It is an inflammatory illness of the airways that carry air to the lungs.
-Therefore, makes it hard to breathe and can make some physical activities challenging or impossible.
-It is the most common chronic condition among children in this country: 1 in 12 children has it.
+It is a provocative illness of the airways that carry air to the lungs.
+Therefore, it makes breathing hard and can make some physical activities challenging or impossible.
+It is the most shared chronic condition amongst children in this country: 1 in 12 children has it.

-Typically, each time you inhale, air passes through your nose or mouth and down your throat, through your airways, and eventually reaches your lungs.
-Many tiny air tubes in the lungs help carry oxygen from the air into the bloodstream.
+Typically, when you inhale, air passes through your nose or mouth, down your throat and airways, and finally spreads your lungs.
+Many tiny air pipes in the lungs help carry oxygen from the air into the bloodstream.

 Also Read : Can Apple Cider Vinegar for Diet?